Master the Art of Trading

 - Refine checklist, not just entries.

-13. Roadmap to Developing Professional Skill
+Roadmap to Professional Skill

 Learn chart basics, market structure, and support/resistance.
 Trade small or on simulator.